oargatamas/spring-ppd-rest-api/README.md

 This section is aiming to describing the technical analysis of the task.

 ### Discovery of the source data
 Data of House Price Paid records are available in CSV format.
-After review the attached raw data link I have collected
+From the www.gov.uk we can download the following data:

+- Current Monthly subset of PPD ( [link](http://prod.publicdata.landregistry.gov.uk.s3-website-eu-west-1.amazonaws.com/pp-monthly-update-new-version.csv) )
+- Full year PPD (e.g: 2021 -> [link](http://prod.publicdata.landregistry.gov.uk.s3-website-eu-west-1.amazonaws.com/pp-2021.csv) )
+- Half year of PPD data ( e.g: 2021 part1 -> [link](http://prod.publicdata.landregistry.gov.uk.s3-website-eu-west-1.amazonaws.com/pp-2021-part1.csv) )
+- All the registered PPD data since 2018 ( [link](http://prod.publicdata.landregistry.gov.uk.s3-website-eu-west-1.amazonaws.com/pp-complete.csv) )

+The CSV record field descriptions are available here: https://www.gov.uk/guidance/about-the-price-paid-data?fbclid=IwAR0FxqBOGDmWEYAF4vb106jzuKyKroj419qMkx_YFcmo4MHhn-aP_Nbvdnk

 ### CSV handling

+The available CSV files above are huge, therefore handling them and exposing in REST API required some advanced technical skills.
+In this implementation I have solved the CSV handling by evaluating records one by one via Java Streams, and used API response paging described in Paging & HATEOAS section.

 ## Usage of the PPD API